letoram/arcan/src/tools/waybridge/README.md

 the bridge to a render-node, a client will get somewhere in the nasty backtrace to (drm\_handle\_device) - the reference to /dev/dri/card128 rather than /dev/dri/renderD128.
 A quick hack around this bug is to simply create the render-node under the name mesa is looking for.
+Another interesting part is when we have multiple GPUs.
+This might be a bug in the shmif, but the authentication token goes against the wrong GPU.

 The other option is to tell arcan to start arcan with the ARCAN\_VIDEO\_ALLOW\_AUTH environment set and start waybridge with ARCAN\_RENDER\_NODE pointing to the card device arcan uses.
 This will push the privilege level of waybridge to be on par with arcan.

-2. Focus issues
-There seem to be two or three focus- related issues to investigate that are easily triggered by switching selected window in durden and see that gtk3 clients doesn't redraw the text in the titlebar area to reflect focus state.

-Since arcan doesn't alert us about mouse input focus state changes, client cursor states aren't always set correctly.
-The easier test is to take gtk3 demo, move the cursor to the lower right (see that we get the resize- window part) and then 'outside' of client awareness and re-enter at the top - the cursor will be wrong.

-3. DRM- buffer translation is incomplete - this breaks more and more applications as fewer work without GL/EGL available at all.
+2. DRM- buffer translation is incomplete - this breaks more and more applications as fewer work without GL/EGL available at all.
 Some of the friction comes from a lot of this crap being hidden deep inside the bowels of Mesa in a way that doesn't play well with proxying at all.

-4. Resize Issues - Maybe related to focus issues, but when we send the configure update in response to a DISPLAYHINT, gtk3-demo doesn't respond even if it is within the min/max tolerance.

-5. Close on dead client - This happens with weston terminal when the close button is clicked.
-We receive a _EXIT event on the shmif- segment (from where?) and the already-closed resource gets posted and another UAF.
-This shouldn't have happened due to the while dangling- check, but it doesn't seem to get activated in this case.

-Both 2. and 4. doesn't seem to apply to weston-terminal, only gtk.
+Seem to have some mapping problems here with authentication tokens and my installation.

+3. Stride - the shm- buffer blit doesn't take stride differences into account.
+This fails on MPV in SHM depending on source video size.

+4. Buffering and recent Qt5 demos, for some reason the pyqt demos queues up a lot of frames and then just dies - unsure what is happening here.

 Limitations
 ====